oowekyala/a-maze-in-python/README.md

-## Maze visualization with Python
+# Mazepie: maze visualization in Python

-A playground to visualize maze generation and maze solving algorithms.
-It's my first project in Python.
-This uses Pygame to render mazes and Tkinter for the main panel.
+Nothing groundbreaking here, just a toy project to teach myself Python.
+This uses Pygame to render mazes and Tkinter for the control panel.

+You can see nice gifs of the supported generators/solvers below.
+The gifs are slowed down, the algorithms perform well even on big mazes.
+There are several options to control execution speed directly from the control panel (slow down/speed up execution).

 Only tested under Ubuntu 18.04.
 You need pygame, tkinter, and Python >= 3.6